 Electric van charging guide

-How to charge an electric van is a key consideration for new and potential electric vehicle owners, but it’s a lot easier than you might think
+Wondering how to charge an electric van?
+It's a key consideration for new and potential owners, but it's a lot easier than you might think

 How to find a charging point

 If you keep your van at your home or workplace overnight, it’s important to be able to charge it during that time.
 Off-street parking, such as a garage or a driveway, can make this much easier, as you can install a home wallbox to recharge the van with.
 It's definitely worth getting one of these, as they significantly speed up your charging time compared to a standard domestic socket.